 Carrier testing of your partner or donor is recommended in addition to consultation with a genetic counselor for a more detailed risk assessment.
-If both you and your partner or donor are carriers for limb-girdle muscular dystrophy type 2D, each of your children has a 1 in 4 (25%) chance to have the condition.
+If both you and your partner or donor are carriers for limb-girdle muscular dystrophy type 2E, each of your children has a 1 in 4 (25%) chance to have the condition.

-Limb-Girdle Muscular Dystrophy Type 2D Explained
+Limb-Girdle Muscular Dystrophy Type 2E Explained

-hat is Limb-Girdle Muscular Dystrophy Type 2D?
+What is Limb-Girdle Muscular Dystrophy Type 2E?

-LGMD2D is an inherited condition that causes deterioration of the skeletal muscles, especially those around the hips, shoulders, upper arms, pelvic area, and thighs.
+LGMD2E is an inherited condition that causes deterioration of the skeletal muscles, especially those around the hips, shoulders, upper arms, pelvic area, and thighs.
 Most of the time this disease is diagnosed in childhood, when the affected individual begins to have trouble with tasks like walking, climbing the stairs, and rising from a sitting position.
 However, mild cases may not be manifest until adulthood.
-LGMD2D is a progressive disease, and muscles will continue to waste, often leading the affected individual to require a wheelchair.
-LGMD2D does not affect intelligence or mental function and rarely includes weakening of the heart muscle (cardiomyopathy).
+LGMD2E is a progressive disease, and muscles will continue to waste, often leading the patient to require a wheelchair.
+In addition, patients may experience a weakening of the heart muscle, which may shorten life expectancy.
+LGMD2E does not affect intelligence or mental function.